Pornography (album): Legacy

 Retrospective views of Pornography have been far more favourable.
-In his biography of the Cure, Never Enough: The Story of the Cure, Jeff Apter wrote that it "turned out to be the kind of album—just like Lou Reed's Berlin or Bowie's coke-fueled Low—that required some distance and a good few years of music history to be really appreciated".
 In 1995, Mark Coleman of Rolling Stone noted that Pornography had come to be "revered by Cureheads as a masterstroke", while noting that "normal listeners will probably find it impenetrable".
 Stewart Mason of AllMusic found it to be "much better than most mainstream critics of the time thought", but at the same time "not the masterpiece some fans have claimed it to be" and "just a bit too uneven to be considered a classic".
 In 2004, Jaime Gill of BBC Music singled out the album's "sonic depth and sheer relentless conviction" for praise, adding that without these qualities, its "extraordinary misanthropy would be laughable".
 Uncut called Pornography "a masterpiece of claustrophobic self-loathing."

 In 2000, Pornography was voted No. 183 in Colin Larkin's All Time Top 1000 Albums.
 In 2005, Spin cited the album as a "high-water mark for goth's musical evolution".
 NME described Pornography as "arguably the album that invented goth".
 Slant Magazine listed the album at No. 79 on its list of the best albums of the 1980s.
 In 2011, NME listed Pornography at No. 6 on its "50 Darkest Albums Ever" list.
 Mojo placed it at No. 83 on its list of "100 Records That Changed the World".
 In his review for AllMusic, Stewart Mason also described the record as "one of the key goth rock albums of the '80s".

 According to Apter, Pornography would prove to be "enormously influential", and has been cited as an influence by bands such as Deftones and System of a Down.

 In 2017, Damnation A.D. released a cover version of the entire album.
-Xiu Xiu and Chelsea Wolfe covered "One Hundred Years" on Xiu Xiu's 2021 album Oh No.
+Xiu Xiu and Chelsea Wolfe covered "One Hundred Years" on Xiu Xiu's 2021 album Oh No. Another cover version of the entire album was released by Leaether Strip in 2024.